Helping Families Celebrate & Document Their Lives

 Have you ever heard the phrase, “hindsight is always 20/20?”
 It means that we rarely understand the importance of an event until it’s long gone.
 Well, my path to professional family photography was no different.

-I was born in the historic resort town of Feodosiya, Ukraine; a beautiful place nestled along the Black Sea.
-I spent most of my time frolicking at the beach throughout the summers.
+I was born in the historic resort town of Feodosiya, Ukraine, a beautiful place nestled along the Black Sea.
+Throughout the summers, I spent most of my time frolicking at the beach.

-Both of my parents were involved in photography, and some of my fondest memories involve helping my dad develop pictures in his dark room.
-On special occasions, he would even allow me to hang the pictures on the glass to help them dry.
-My childhood was filled with thousands of pictures, and I loved every minute of it.
+My parents were involved in photography, and some of my fondest memories include helping my dad develop pictures in his dark room.
+He would even allow me to hang the photos on the glass to help them dry on special occasions.
+My childhood was filled with thousands of images, and I loved every minute in that room.

-At the age of 10, I moved to America with my parents, my three sisters, and my brother.
-Even though I picked up—and was instantly hooked on—my first camera at the age of 15, it wasn’t until years later that I first began to understand that I might actually have a gift with photography.
+At age 10, I moved to the United States with my parents, three sisters, and brother.
+Even though I picked up—and was instantly hooked on—my first camera at age 15, it wasn’t until years later that I began to understand that I might actually have a gift with photography.

 Subscribe